RainbowMiner/RainbowMiner/README.md

 - the RainbowMiner running on the server will tell you the machinename, ip address and port
 - use either the machinename or the ip address of the server as servername

-These are the client-fields to fill in the config.txt (or use the initscripts or the build-in config)
+These are the client-fields to fill in the config.txt (or use the initscripts or the built-in config)
 ```
   "RunMode": "client",
   "ServerName": "machinenameofserver",